-- Recommend to the Board the process of selecting the Chairman and Deputy Chairman. - · Assess the skills required for each business, based on the strategic demands to be met by JKH and other Listed Companies of the Group. - Identify suitable persons to be appointed as Non-Executive Directors to the Board of JKH and make recommendations to other Listed Companies in the Group. - Review the structure, size, composition and skills of each Board. - Ensure that every appointee undergoes an induction. - Make recommendations on matters referred to it by the Board.
+- Recommend to the Board the process of selecting the Chairperson and Deputy Chairperson. - Assess the skills required for each business, based on the strategic demands to be met by JKH and other listed companies of the Group. - Identify suitable persons to be appointed as Non-Executive Directors to the Board of JKH and make recommendations to other listed companies in the Group. - Review the structure, size, composition and skills of each Board. - Ensure that every appointee undergoes an induction. - Make recommendations on matters referred to it by the Board.

-During the reporting period, the following appointments were made consequent to approval obtained from the Committee:
+During the reporting period, the following appointments were made consequent to the recommendation of the Committee: